AdamCraig/vacation-suggester/README.md

 ## Description

-_A webpage that uses HTML, CSS, Bootstrap, JavaScript, and jQuery to assign users a vacation destination based on answers to a quiz._
+_An Undertale-themed webpage that uses HTML, CSS, Bootstrap, JavaScript, and jQuery to assign users a vacation destination based on answers to a quiz._

 ## Setup/Installation Requirements